Skip to content

 int y = x;

-Asm blocks uses a common grammar for all types of processors.
-It assumes that all assembly statements can be reduced to the format:
+Assembly blocks use a common grammar for all types of processors.
+C3's asm implementation assumes that all assembly statements can be reduced to variations of the following general format:

 instruction (arg (',' arg)*)?;